 The analysis of the interview data revealed three major themes regarding teachers' experiences in achieving work-life balance: time management and workload, emotional and mental well-being, and professional development and continuous learning.

 The first theme, time management and workload, highlighted the importance of effective time management in balancing professional and personal responsibilities.
 Teachers mentioned strategies such as prioritizing tasks, setting clear boundaries, and delegating responsibilities when possible (Johnson & Harris, 2020).
 These strategies helped them manage their workload more effectively and reduce stress.
+Teachers also discussed the challenges of large class sizes and the need for administrative support to manage these challenges.

 The second theme, emotional and mental well-being, focused on the importance of self-care practices for maintaining mental health.
 Participants emphasized the need for mindfulness and stress management techniques to handle the emotional demands of teaching (Evans & Williams, 2019).
 Teachers also highlighted the role of supportive professional communities in providing emotional support and reducing burnout (Anderson & Smith, 2022).
+Many teachers shared experiences of feeling overwhelmed and the importance of having a support system in place.